-Jerod Haase, a former Kansas basketball star who spent 13 years on Roy Williams' staff at KU and most recently North Carolina, enters his third season at the helm of the UAB men's basketball program in 2014-15.
+Jerod Haase, a former Kansas basketball star who spent 13 years on Roy Williams' staff at KU and most recently North Carolina, enters his fourth season at the helm of the UAB men's basketball program in 2015-16.

-Haase was announced as the fifth head coach in the 35-year history of Blazer men's hoops on March 27, 2012.
+Haase was announced as the fifth head coach in the 36-year history of Blazer men's hoops on March 27, 2012.

-The Blazers continued to make remarkable strides under Haase's leadership during the 2013-14 season.
+The Blazers made impressive strides under Haase's leadership during the 2013-14 season.
 UAB finished the year 18-13 overall with three of those wins coming against teams that participated in the 2014 NCAA Tournament.

-Of UAB's 18 victories last season, perhaps none were more impressive than the Blazers' 63-59 win against perennial power and 16th-ranked North Carolina at Bartow Arena on Dec.
+Of UAB's 18 victories during the 2013-14 season, perhaps none were more impressive than the Blazers' 63-59 win against perennial power and 16th-ranked North Carolina at Bartow Arena on Dec.
 1, 2013.The win against UNC marked the Blazers' first victory against a ranked opponent since 2009 and gave UAB its first win against the Tar Heels in four tries.

-With Haase at the helm, the Blazers finished non-conference play with an 11-4 record -- UAB's best non-conference mark in four seasons.
-Statistically, UAB was ranked in the top five nationally in rebounding all season long and finished the year as the nation's No. 2 ranked rebounding team with 44.5 boards per game.
+Statistically, UAB was ranked in the top five nationally in rebounding all season long during the 2013-14 campaign and finished the year as the nation's No. 2 ranked rebounding team with 44.5 boards per game.

 The 2013-14 season also saw the emergence of guard Chad Frazier, who averaged 17.7 points per game and scored 20 points or more 10 times on his way to being named the 2014 Conference USA Newcomer of the Year.